lachieggg/ArbitrageScript/README.md

 Based on the [Coinmarketcap](https://coinmarketcap.com) Python script API example [on this page.](https://coinmarketcap.com/api/documentation/v1/#section/Introduction)

-Script is currently in beta development.
+Script is currently in beta development (i.e. it is POC only)